 At Seeds of Hope we believe in instilling hope that a person can become fully recovered from an eating disorder and be free from eating disorder thoughts and symptoms.
 We teach that eating disorders develop as a coping mechanism and a way to navigate life, and through this understanding we aim to teach our clients that they can heal their relationship with food, their bodies, and themselves.
-We believe in providing individualized care to each one of our clients, as the recovery process looks different for everyone.
+We believe in providing individualized care for each one of our clients, as the recovery process looks different for everyone.
 Clients are met where they are in this process and are provided with tools and an understanding of themselves to help choose a life free from disordered eating.
 Also, we understand how eating disorders come in various forms and believe that all those who deal with these symptoms are deserving of treatment.

 While in treatment, clients are encouraged to develop their own sense of selves as a way to lessen the hold of their eating disorder and provide a feeling of autonomy in recovery.
 Staff help guide the client in identifying underlying causes of the eating disorder while also actively engaging in experiential and behavioral interventions to reduce anxiety around food.
 We help our clients find a more holistic definition of what “healthy” means to them and teach that there are no “good” or “bad” foods as a way to reduce shame that fuels eating disorder behaviors.

 We use an eclectic variety of therapeutic interventions, such as CBT, DBT, ACT, Narrative Therapy, and Motivational Interviewing.
 We purposely keep our group sizes small to allow clients to feel heard and get the support they need.
 We include holistic practices in treatment, as we believe that a healthy connection between mind, body, and spirit is integral in the recovery process.
 Clients are encouraged to take an active role in their recovery and are supported by staff throughout this process.
 We serve people of all genders and aim to create a safe and welcoming space for all.